The California Consumer Privacy Act

 Who Does the CCPA Affect?

 If you’re in California, or even if you have customers in California, then it affects you.
-And you’ll need to be ready soon; the law will be enforced beginning January 1, 2020.
+And you’ll need to be ready soon; while the law passed January 1, 2020, it doesn’t go into full effect until July 1, 2020.
 If your business serves any consumers—or website users—that are residents of California, these rights and protections will be afforded to them.
 California has a solid 12% of the U.S. population and a significant number of tech companies with a large user base.
 As a result, the CCPA will more likely affect your business than not.

 What are the CCPA Compliance Requirements?